faultycore/SpotifyAdMute/README.md

 Disclaimer
 --
 Mainly this is a personal project for me to practice using the Win32 API and do something potentially useful in the process.
-I do not contend in any way that this project is better than the apps already available for the purpose of automating Spotify.
+I do not contend in any way that this project is better than the apps already available for the purpose of automating Spotify (on the contrary).
 Although I do plan to keep improving on this and eventually make use of the Spotify web API there is no guarantee.

 How it currently works